 If it's a nice day, the ruins of this Royal Artillery church are well worth the trek east.
 Built in 1873 – it was bombed in 1994 – the church contains beautiful mosaics that were almost lost to the elements before a lottery fund gave funds to restore the roof.
 The RA barracks were here until 2007.
 In a city where everything is being regenerated and renovated – every which way you look a crane looms high – it's poignant to find a relic like this.
 It's also in a poignant place – the church is located just outside the barracks where Drummer Lee Rigby was murdered in 2013.
 The nearest station is Woolwich Arsenal.
 Find out more.

 We are affectionate about the Gherkin in a way we aren't about lots of skyscrapers.
 Its official name is 30 St Mary Axe and it was the first building to win the RIBA Stirling Prize with a unanimous judge's decision, back in 2004.
 It was sold in 2014 for 700 million pounds.

+What's it like inside?
+Why not seize the opportunity to waltz around and find out for yourself.
 The nearest tube is Aldgate.
-It's open both days but be aware there will be rigorous security checks and queues.
-Find out more.
+It's open both days, but be aware there will be rigorous security checks and queues.
+Find out more

 Old Operating Theatre

-|What||Open House London 2016: Where to visit|
+|What||Open House London 2017: What to expect|

 |Where||Various Locations | MAP|